AndrewDEmerson/CompilerDesign/Assignment_7/readme.txt

   Run the program with no arguments (./main) to read in from CIN.
   Run the program with a filepath to read from the file. (./main input.txt)

+NOTE:
+  Due to limited time, our assembler only supports Integers (no floats or arrays) Recursive funtions are supported

 Development Instructuctions: